 In order to save money, you can make a budget: you make a spending plan, and write down everything you spend so that you stick to your plan.

 If you’re saving for something, you might need to cut back on other things, meaning that you spend less than usual.

 On the other hand, some people aren’t so good at saving.
 Some people like to splash out; they spend money on things they enjoy.
 You can also treat yourself, by spending more money than you usually would in order to do something nice for yourself.

 What about you?
 Are you a big spender, or are you more frugal?
 Do you find it easy to make a budget and save money, or do you like to splash out and treat yourself?

-Think about these questions and how you could answer them.
+Think about these questions and how you could answer them when you talk about money in English.
 If you aren’t sure, remember that you can go back and review the dialogue and the explanations again.